 15 November 2013

-The Centre welcomes Rebecca Coates, the newest member of our Research Staff.
-Rebecca is a Research Fellow on the Mapping the Social Sciences and Humanities in Australia project led by Emertius Professor Graeme Turner.
+The Centre welcomes Rebecca Coates, a Research Fellow on the Mapping the Social Sciences and Humanities in Australia project led by Emertius Professor Graeme Turner.
 She brings her experience and knowledge from working as a Data Archivist on the Australian Data Archive project, and as a Research Officer at the Institute for Social Science Research (ISSR), to contribute to her role in the CCCS.

 8 November 2013